 Buon giorno and welcome to Stefano’s RomeCabs, Rome’s trusted company for Civitavecchia Transfers , private tours in Italy, and Shore Excursions from Civitavecchia.
 In this blog post, we present to you some interesting options to explore the countryside on your way to or from Civitavecchia Cruise Port.

 The Roman Countryside is one of the most diverse regions in Italy in terms of history and landscape.
-From ancient Etruscan Necropoli to Medieval hamlets and Renaissance Castles, pristine volcanic lakes and delicious local cuisines, the Roman countryside is one of the secret destinations outside of Rome that is often overlooked due to its more famous neighboring regions of Umbria and Tuscany.
+From ancient Etruscan Necropoli to Medieval hamlets and Renaissance Castles, pristine volcanic lakes, and delicious local cuisines, the Roman countryside is one of the secret destinations outside of Rome that is often overlooked due to its more famous neighboring regions of Umbria and Tuscany.

-Thousands of our cruising clients have enjoyed exploring this exquisite region either as a Shore Excursion from Civitavecchia, a Pre-Cruise Tour to Civitavecchia, a Post Cruise Tour from Civitavecchia, or as a Day Tour from Rome during their stay prior or after their cruise.
+Thousands of our cruising clients have enjoyed exploring this exquisite region either as a Shore Excursion from Civitavecchia, a Pre-Cruise Tour to Civitavecchia, a Post Cruise Tour from Civitavecchia, or as a Day Tour from Rome during their stay prior to or after their cruise.